ocaml/RFCs/rfcs/ocamlib.md

 library resolved in `OCAMLPATH` via `-require LIB|PATH.cmxa` is embedded in the executable.

-Besides names specified via the new `-assume-require LIB` option are also added to these names. `LIB` must be a library name and it does not need to exist in the current `OCAMLPATH` when the command is invoked.
+Besides names specified via the new `-assume-library LIB` option are also added to these names. `LIB` must be a library name and it does not need to exist in the current `OCAMLPATH` when the command is invoked.